Pinterest Pixel

 For presentations that demand custom equations, I leverage the robust math functionality of PowerPoint.
 By selecting ‘Insert’, then ‘Equation’, I can build an equation from scratch or modify an existing template to my exact specifications.
 The tools available enable me to insert fractions, integrals, operators, and yes, exponents of all kinds.
 What’s more, using the ‘Ink Equation’ feature, I’ve found that I can handwrite an equation if I prefer a more personalized touch, which PowerPoint will then convert into a typed format.

-How do I insert superscript or subscript symbols quickly?
+How to insert superscript or subscript symbols quickly?

 If you like this Excel tip, please share it